Members of the Friends Board

 Austin Steinkamp is originally from Woodward, Iowa and currently resides in Johnston, Iowa.
 He received his B.S. in Accounting from AIB College of Business and works at a local accounting firm called MHCS, PC.
 Austin’s hobbies include hunting, traveling, going to sporting events, and spending time with friends and family.
 Austin’s interest in the refuge comes from growing up on an acreage and being an avid pheasant hunter has piqued his interest in wildlife habitat.
 Austin joined the Friends Board in April of 2023 and is the Treasurer.
 He looks forward to learning and helping with the refuge.

-VICE PRESIDENT, SECRETARY AND MEMBERSHIP
+SECRETARY AND MEMBERSHIP COORDINATOR

 TREASURER